2017 University of Utah Hospital incident: Investigations & response

 At a press conference on August 31, 2017, nurse Wubbels and her attorney released footage of the incident taken from hospital surveillance and police body cameras.
 The footage of the incident soon went viral online.
 The SLCPD faced heavy criticism on social media for how it handled the incident.

+Multiple news outlets reported that Detective Payne had previously been reprimanded in 2013 for sexual harassment towards a female colleague.

 According to a statement posted by Salt Lake City mayor Jackie Biskupski, the SLCPD launched a 35-day internal affairs investigation into the arrest within 24 hours of the July 26 incident, starting with meeting the hospital's CEO and nursing management team.
 A state audit of this investigation found that the police department had followed policies for this investigation, though it suggested the SLCPD should work faster to publicize information that is in public interest.
 The Salt Lake County District Attorney Sim Gill announced that his office was also investigating the arrest.
 Gill requested investigative assistance from the Federal Bureau of Investigation (FBI).
 FBI spokeswoman Sandra Yi Barker said the agency opened a civil rights review after the video went public, agreed to help the county investigate the incident, and also opened a probe into the arrest.
 The Unified Police Department of Greater Salt Lake also investigated the arrest.

 The SLCPD publicly apologized to Wubbels for the arrest, and put officer Payne on paid leave on September 1, 2017.
 Another police officer connected to the incident was put on paid leave the next day.
 According to Payne's attorney, Payne had expressed a desire to apologize to Wubbels for the incident.

 On September 2, about a hundred Utahns gathered at a Utah Against Police Brutality rally near the SLCPD courtyard to call for Payne to be fired.
 The University of Utah police chief apologized to Wubbels on September 4, saying that the university police should have done more to protect her on the night she was arrested.

 On September 13, 2017, Jackie Biskupski, the mayor of Salt Lake City, said that the internal investigation revealed Payne and his watch commander, Lt.
 James Tracy, violated six separate staff policies during the incident, including policies regarding arrests and standards of conduct.
 A report from Salt Lake City's Police Civilian Review Board also alleged that Payne and Tracy violated police policies.
 It stated that Payne became upset and frustrated during the incident, eventually "[losing] control of his emotions."
 Payne's lawyer said this report was based on speculation.

 On September 25, the Salt Lake Police Association, the police union, criticized the city for its treatment of the police officers involved in the incident.